eric-brechemier/scopeornot/README.txt

   window object in browser environment, a shared singleton object, or a context object created specifically for this code based on its name and needs.

-  Implementations of scope() may be stacked, started with scope-bootstrap.js: each implementation should expect that a new "scope" may be defined in its context; it may then call the new scope() before, after, or instead of its own implementation depending on what's most relevant.
+  Implementations of scope() may be stacked, starting with scope-bootstrap.js: each implementation shall define itself as "scope" in the context and expect that a new implementation can be defined in a call to scope() using the name "scope" as well.
+It is up to the new implementation to call the old one, before or after its own code or not at all, to fit its purpose.

 INCLUDED IMPLEMENTATIONS